Coca-Cola recommends two-for-one stock split

-Coca-Cola Co's (KO.N) board of directors recommended a two-for-one stock split on Wednesday, the first split in 16 years.
+April 25 Coca-Cola Co's board of directors recommended a two-for-one stock split on Wednesday, the first split in 16 years.

 The split reflects the board's confidence in the long-term growth and financial performance of the company, according to Chief Executive Muhtar Kent.